null

 Are switchboard upgrades disruptive?

-Most upgrades are completed efficiently.
-We’ll explain what to expect, including any temporary power interruptions, before work begins.
+Most upgrades are completed efficiently within a day.
+We explain what to expect, including any temporary power interruptions, before work begins.

 Do you provide quotes without inspecting the switchboard?

-No. A proper inspection is required before recommending or pricing a switchboard upgrade.
+No. A proper inspection is required before recommending or pricing a switchboard upgrade, so the quote you get is accurate.

 Do you work in older Adelaide homes?